 - In the case of day pupils, the School requests that medication is only taken at School if it would be detrimental to the pupil's health not to administer the medication during the school day.
-Where possible, medicines should be taken at home before and after attending School. - Medication prescribed for one pupil should not under any circumstances be given to another pupil. - In Highfield the school Receptionist undergoes annual Administration of Medicines training in order to administer medicines. - In Pre-School the Deputy Head EYFS and KS1 and the Lead Practitioner undergo annual Administration of Medicines training in order to administer medicines. - In College, a day pupil requiring medicine must report to the Wellness Centre where it will be administered by a School nurse or the Health Care assistant. - All medicines supplied to the school by day pupil parents must be provided in the original container as dispensed and include the prescriber's instructions for administration in clear English a consent form should be signed by the parent, detailing drug/dose/frequency.
-Wellness Centre (Appendix ? to follow)Staff administering medication will check the pupil's name, the name of the medication, the prescribed dose, the expiry date, method of administration, the time/frequency of administration, any side effects and the written instructions on the container before providing the medicine to the pupils.
+Where possible, medicines should be taken at home before and after attending School. - Medication prescribed for one pupil should not under any circumstances be given to another pupil. - In Highfield, the school Receptionist undergoes annual Administration of Medicines training in order to administer medicines. - In Pre-School, the Head of EYFS and the Lead Practitioner undergo annual Administration of Medicines training in order to administer medicines. - In College, a day pupil requiring medicine must report to the Wellness Centre where it will be administered by a member of the Wellness Centre staff. - All medicines supplied to the school by day pupil parents must be provided in the original container as dispensed and include the prescriber's instructions for administration in clear English.
+A consent form should be completed by the parent on the Parent Portal, detailing the child's full name, the drug name, the dose and the frequency.
+Wellness Centre Staff administering medication will check the pupil's name, the name of the medication, the prescribed dose, the expiry date, method of administration, the time/frequency of administration, any side effects and the written instructions on the container before providing the medicine to the pupils.
 If staff have any doubt over the procedure to be followed, the parent will be contacted before action is taken.
-Any medication given, will be recorded on iSAMS as "pupils own/prescription medication" - When a day pupil is given a school supply of non-prescription medicine, it is recorded via iSAMS.
-If a dose is given of a medicine supplied by parents from home it is recorded on a sheet (Appendix 5) which is returned to the parent at the end of each day. - For College pupils, consent is obtained prior to starting at the School so, if Wellness Centre nurses or a trained member of staff wish to administer paracetamol, ibuprofen or anti-This policy applies to all members of our school community, including boarders and those in our EYFS setting.
+Any medication given, will be recorded on iSAMS as 'pupils own/prescription medication'.

-histamine to a day pupil under the age of 14, they have the relevant consent.
-Parents are, however, contacted prior to administration of medications to Highfield pupils.
+- When a day pupil is given a school supply of non-prescription medicine, it is recorded via iSAMS.
+Highfield parents are informed either by email or telephone when their child is given a non-prescription medicine.
+College pupils' parents are informed if their child is given medication in the afternoon, in order to avoid an inadvertent double dosing of the medication. - For all pupils, consent is obtained prior to starting at the School so, if Wellness Centre staff or a trained member of staff wish to administer paracetamol, ibuprofen or anti-histamine to a day pupil under the age of 14, they have the relevant consent.
+If consent is not provided, parents would be contacted prior to administration.